 - Benefits: You can update entities in the same partition in a single, atomic, batch transaction that contains up to 100 separate storage operations (limit of 4 MB total size).
 Assuming the same number of entities to be retrieved, you can also query data within a single partition more efficiently than data that spans partitions (though read on for further recommendations on querying table data).

-- Scalability limit: Access to entities stored in a single partition cannot be load-balanced because partitions support atomic batch transactions.
+- Scalability limit: Access to entities stored in a single partition can't be load-balanced because partitions support atomic batch transactions.
 For this reason, the scalability target for an individual table partition is lower than for the Table service as a whole.

 Because of these characteristics of tables and partitions, you should adopt the following design principles:

 - Locate data that your client application frequently updates or queries in the same logical unit of work in the same partition.
-For example, locate data in the same partition if your application is aggregating writes or you are performing atomic batch operations.
+For example, locate data in the same partition if your application is aggregating writes or you're performing atomic batch operations.
 Also, data in a single partition can be more efficiently queried in a single query than data across partitions.

 Append Only and Prepend Only patterns

 The "Append Only" pattern is one where all (or nearly all) of the traffic to a given partition key increases and decreases according to the current time.
 For example, suppose that your application uses the current date as a partition key for log data.
-This design results in all of the inserts going to the last partition in your table, and the system cannot load balance properly.
-If the volume of traffic to that partition exceeds the partition-level scalability target, then it will result in throttling.
+This design results in all of the inserts going to the last partition in your table, and the system can't load balance properly.
+If the volume of traffic to that partition exceeds the partition-level scalability target, then it results in throttling.
 It's better to ensure that traffic is sent to multiple partitions, to enable load balance the requests across your table.

-If your partitioning scheme results in a single partition that just has data that is far more used than other partitions, you may also see throttling as that partition approaches the scalability target for a single partition.
+If your partitioning scheme results in a single partition that just has data that is far more used than other partitions, you might also see throttling as that partition approaches the scalability target for a single partition.
 It's better to make sure that your partition scheme results in no single partition approaching the scalability targets.

 This section describes proven practices for querying the Table service.